Meejanko/Meejanko/Y3 - GRP/Six levels of driving automation and potential problems about automated vehicles.md

 The vehicle features a single automated system (e.g. it monitors speed through cruise control).

+**2 Partial Automation**
+ADAS The vehicle can perform steering and acceleration.
+The human still monitors all tasks and can take control at any time.

+**3 Conditional Automation**
+Environmental detection capabilities.
+The vehicle can perform most driving tasks, but human override is still required.

+**4 High Automation**
+The vehicle performs all driving tasks under specific circumstances.
+Geofencing is required.
+Human override is still an option.

+**5 Full Automation**
+The vehicle performs all driving tasks under all conditions.
+Zero human attention or interaction is required.

 # Some potential problems that autonomous vehicles will face